bprenne/CDIS/PDIs/BCEM/8B880-Bells-Palsy.md

   - Brush and floss your teeth frequently to prevent gum disease or tooth decay.
   - Eat slowly, chew food well, and consider soft, smooth foods like yogurt to avoid swallowing difficulties.

-## When to Get Help

-Go to the nearest Emergency Department if you experience:
+## Go to the nearest Emergency Department if you experience:

 - Fever and headache.
 - New neurological symptoms, such as changes in your arms, legs, the other side of your face, or balance.